Rithwik07/Rithwik07/README.md

 Here are some ideas to get you started:

-- 🔭 Skills: Javascript(DOM manipulations), HTML, CSS, Python, Bootstrap, RDBMS-SQL-SQLite ,MySQL ,Java(Basic).
+- 🔭 Skills: Javascript, HTML, CSS, Python, Bootstrap, MySQL ,Java(Basic).